 Continuing on from efforts in 2018, the Commission coordinated another training day for NPM staff working in the OPCAT area.
 The 2019 training day focussed on how NPMs monitor and provided an opportunity for staff from the different NPMs to get to know one another and understand how each NPM conducts monitoring activities.
 The day was structured to encourage open discussion and sharing of experiences about the monitoring context.
 In multi-NPM jurisdictions, like New Zealand, it is important that NPMs have opportunities to share their institutional knowledge and learn from one another.

 The Commission also utilised a number of opportunities to raise OPCAT-related issues in its broader work.
-Outside of the Commissions responsibilities under OPCAT, the Commission is the National Human Rights Institution of New Zealand responsible for promoting and monitoring the effective implementation of international human rights standards at a national level.
+Outside of the Commission’s responsibilities under OPCAT, the Commission is the National Human Rights Institution of New Zealand responsible for promoting and monitoring the effective implementation of international human rights standards at a national level.
 This involves international treaty reporting as well as domestic submissions into matters which raise important issues of human rights in New Zealand.

-The Commission was encouraged to see that a number of the recommendations made to the New Zealand government in relation to their Universal Periodic Review related to strengthening protections for people in detention.
+The Commission was encouraged to see that a number of the recommendations made to the New Zealand government in their Universal Periodic Review related to strengthening protections for people in detention.

 In January 2019, the Commission provided a submission to and subsequently appeared before the Justice Committee on the Criminal Cases Review Commission Bill.
-The Bill sought to set up a Commission to look into miscarriages of justice occurring during conviction and/or sentencing.
-Among other things, the Commission encouraged the Select Committee to extend the powers of the Criminal Cases Review Commission to enable it to initiate its own inquiries into thematic or systemic issues within the Criminal Justice system.
+The Bill sought to establish a Commission to look into miscarriages of justice occurring during conviction and/or sentencing.
+Among other things, the submission encouraged the Select Committee to extend the powers of the Criminal Cases Review Commission to enable it to initiate its own inquiries into thematic or systemic issues within the Criminal Justice system.
 The Commission is encouraged to hear the Criminal Cases Review Commission will commence in 2020.

 In May 2019, the Commission appeared in the Waitangi Tribunal and provided human rights guidance on prisoner voting rights, particularly for Māori.
 Māori make up 50% of the prison population which results in disproportionate unenrolment of the Māori voting population relative to the non-Māori population.
 The Commission submitted that this impact was not consistent with good kāwanatanga and undermined the tino rangatiratanga of Māori.
 The Tribunal also heard evidence of how disenfranchisement was continuing to impact Māori individuals, whānau and hapū following release from prison.
 The Tribunal found that prisoner disenfranchisement was a breach of Te Tiriti and recommended not only repeal of the section but also further efforts to educate prisoners of their voting rights and encouragement to vote in future elections.